Netconf client CLI tool and interactive console

 If you cannot, there still is a chance you can run it if the target platform supports at least packages six and lxml, which are commonly present; and if it contains paramiko or at least cryptography, you will be able to use SSH (without them you can only use plain and nonstandard TCP transport).
-The missing piece, ncclient, can be downloaded or cloned and compiled to a “Python Wheel” - you can do this on any computer and copy the resulting .whl file to the target platform, it should work there.
+The missing piece, ncclient, can be cloned and compiled to a “Python Wheel” - you can do this on any computer and copy the resulting .whl file to the target platform, it should work there.
 Pretty much the same holds for paramiko.
 You may also want to create a wheel for the application itself by running python setup.py bdist_wheel.

 Installing and running the application